 Only a Head of Mission can apply to bring a private domestic employee to Ireland.
 Other accredited members of Mission staff are not eligible to apply.

 In principle, there is a limit of one private domestic employee per household.
 In exceptional circumstances, permission may be given for an additional private domestic employee.

 Prospective employees must be over 21 years of age and must not be related to the employer or his/her spouse.
 Only diplomats are eligible to employ a private domestic employee; Administrative and Technical Staff are not.

 The employer must confirm in writing that they will comply with all relevant Irish employment law.
 Advice from an employment law expert should be sought should the employer have any queries in relation to their obligations under Irish employment law.

-The onus is on the diplomat, as employer, to ensure full compliance with Irish employment law at all times.
+The onus is on the Head of Mission, as employer, to ensure full compliance with Irish employment law at all times.
 Any allegation of a breach of employment law in respect of the employment of a Private Domestic Employee will be taken very seriously by the Department.

-Information on employment rights is available on the website of Workplace Relations including a downloadable publication entitled “Guide to Employment Rights” which is available in 15 languages.
+Information on employment rights is available on the website of the Workplace Relations Commission including a number of downloadable guides and publications in different languages.